 AUTISM Service dogs for Young Adults

-• Teach body language, social cues, and empathy by using the dog as a model
+• Teach social cues and empathy using the dog as a model

-• Young adults must be at 18 + and be able to take full responsibility physically, emotionally, and financially for the dog.
+• Adults must be at 18 + and be able to take full responsibility physically, emotionally, and financially for the dog.

 • Must have an Autism diagnosis